Entropic Fluctuations in Statistical Mechanics II. Quantum Dynamical Systems: Introduction

+To our knowledge, the introduction of EAST in the context of quantum fluctuations relations and quantum PREF is new and remains to be fully explored.
+The results we have obtained about strong quantum PREF are surprising, and we hope that they will trigger further investigations.
+Indirect measurements have played and important role in recent experimental and theoretical studies of quantum mechanical probabilistic rules, see Section~\ref{sec-start-te-2X}.
+EAST falls under the umbrella of this direction of research and its full theoretical and experimental significance needs to be better understood.

-\begin{itemize} \item The presentation we have chosen does not follow the most general possible route, and we have attempted to strike a balance between emphasizing the mathematical structure and focusing on physically relevant settings like open quantum systems.
+We finish this introduction with three additional remarks. \begin{itemize} \item The history of the subject is quite intricate, and some important facts have being stated in the literature without proof.
+We have taken the opportunity to close these holes, thus providing a reasonably self-contained presentation of a complex topic.
+We refer the reader to Remark 4 in Section~\ref{sec-remarks-tuluz} for further explanation and to specific results. \item The presentation we have chosen does not follow the most general possible route, and we have attempted to strike a balance between emphasizing the mathematical structure and focusing on physically relevant settings like open quantum systems.
 The results formulated and proven in the specific setting of open quantum systems can be easily generalized.
 We leave these generalizations to the interested readers. \item The main technical tool of this work is Araki's relative modular operator theory~\cite{Araki1975/76,Araki1977,Araki1982}, which is perfectly suited for non-commutative/quantum extensions of entropic notions in classical dynamical systems and probability theory.
 This theory is discussed and reviewed in many places in the literature\footnote{See~\cite{Jaksic2010b} for a pedagogical introduction to this topic.}, and for definiteness we adopt, as we did in~\cite{ Benoist2023a}, the notation and conventions of~\cite[Section 6]{Jaksic2012}. \end{itemize}

 The paper is organized as follows.
 In Sections~\ref{sec:repeat}--\ref{sec:repeat-2}, we briefly review the notation and definitions of~\cite{Benoist2023a} which will be reused in the sequel.
 For reason of space we can not enter into too many details, and we strongly encourage the reader to consult this reference.
 In Section~\ref{sec-start-te-1} we introduce the two-time measurement entropy production and review the main result of~\cite{Benoist2023a}.
 In Section~\ref{sec-start-te-2X} we introduce the entropic ancilla state tomography.
 The quantum Evans--Searles and Gallavotti--Cohen fluctuation theorems are discussed in Section~\ref{sec-quantum-pref}, where we also introduce the quantum (weak and strong) principle of regular entropic fluctuations.
 The classical theory of entropic fluctuations based on the entropy production observable/phase space contraction rate is reviewed in Section~\ref{sec-classical-1}.
 The quantum entropy production observable/phase space contraction rate is discussed in Section~\ref{sec-qpsc-1}.
 The classical and quantum case are compared in Section~\ref{sec-cl-q-comp}.
 The quantum transfer operators are introduced in Section~\ref{sec-quantum-tra}.
 The associated spectral resonance theory of the strong quantum PREF is described in Section~\ref{sec-spectral-PREF}.
 The proofs are given in Section~\ref{sec-proofs-sr}.